 It’s Mardi Gras time, arguably one the best celebrations in the world.
+The origins of Mardi Gras link back to pagan celebrations of the arrival of spring and fertility, such as the Roman festivals of Saturnalia that celebrated the same and that of Lupercalia which was also characterized by banqueting and merrymaking.
 It stretches from Twelfth Night (the last night of Christmas) all the way until Ash Wednesday.
 Mardi Gras is French for “Fat Tuesday” to reflect the practice of eating rich, fatty foods before the ritual fasting of the Lenten season.
 It’s also a time to bring out those colorful beads and masks and party!
 This celebration goes on in many parts of the world in various forms.
 So get out there and join the Mardi Gras celebrations on February 13, and party with the world!

 There were no celebrations during the Spanish possession of Louisiana.